DomiKamu/OhmerPrems/README.md

 ![](docs/modules/Vektor/_img/AnimVektorModelsV4.gif)

-:information_source: _Vektor_ and _VX_ modules are **free for everyone**, meaning they work as full version, whatever you're owner of a license V2 keyfile, or not, like KlokSpid MkII/KX, KordZ, and (in development) DeXtral and DeXtral Kompakt modules.
+:information_source: _Vektor_ and _VX_ modules are **free for everyone**, meaning they work as full version, whatever you're owner of a license V2 keyfile, or not, like KlokSpid MkII/KX, KordZ, and (in development) DeXtral Kompakt modules.

 ---